anoma/nspec/docs/arch/node/engines/executor_behaviour.juvix.md

 1. **Initial Request Processing**
    - A client sends a `ShardMsgKVSRead` message containing:
-     - `key`: The state key that was read
+     - `key`: The state key that was read.
-     - `data`: The actual data value for that key
+     - `data`: The actual data value for that key.
-     - A timestamp that identifies this execution context
+     - A timestamp that identifies this execution context.
    - The message first passes through the guard phase which:
-     - Validates the message is a `ShardMsgKVSRead`
+     - Validates the message is a `ShardMsgKVSRead`.
-     - Ensures the timestamp matches this executor's configured timestamp
+     - Ensures the timestamp matches this executor's configured timestamp.
-     - Rejects messages that fail either check
+     - Rejects messages that fail either check.
-     - Routes valid messages to the action phase
+     - Routes valid messages to the action phase.

 2. **Program Execution**
    - The action phase begins by executing the next program step:
-     - Takes the current program state as context
+     - Takes the current program state as context.
-     - Provides the newly read key-value pair as input
+     - Provides the newly read key-value pair as input.
-     - Produces either an error or a new program state with outputs
+     - Produces either an error or a new program state with outputs.
    - On error:
-     - Creates response detailing why execution failed
+     - Creates response detailing why execution failed.
-     - Includes lists of all completed reads and writes
+     - Includes lists of all completed reads and writes.
-     - Triggers stale lock cleanup before responding
+     - Triggers stale lock cleanup before responding.
    - On success:
-     - Updates internal program state with execution results
+     - Updates internal program state with execution results.
-     - Records the completed read in its tracking
+     - Records the completed read in its tracking.
-     - Determines if program has halted or continues
+     - Determines if program has halted or continues.

 3. **Continuation Flow**
    - If program hasn't halted:
-     - Processes program outputs to generate new messages
+     - Processes program outputs to generate new messages.
      - For read requests:
-       - Validates key is in allowed read sets (lazy or eager)
+       - Validates key is in allowed read sets (lazy or eager).
-       - Creates `KVSReadRequest` messages for valid reads
+       - Creates `KVSReadRequest` messages for valid reads.
      - For write operations:
-       - Validates key is in allowed write sets (will or may)
+       - Validates key is in allowed write sets (will or may).
        - Creates `KVSWrite` messages for valid writes
-     - Sends all generated messages to appropriate shards
+     - Sends all generated messages to appropriate shards.
-     - Awaits next read response to continue execution
+     - Awaits next read response to continue execution.

 4. **Completion Flow**
    - When program halts (either naturally or from error):
      - Computes stale lock information:
-       - Finds difference between lazy_read_keys and actual reads
+       - Finds difference between lazy_read_keys and actual reads.
-       - Finds difference between may_write_keys and actual writes
+       - Finds difference between may_write_keys and actual writes.
      - Generates cleanup messages:
-       - `KVSReadRequest` with actual=false for unused reads
+       - `KVSReadRequest` with actual=false for unused reads.
-       - `KVSWrite` with datum=none for unused writes
+       - `KVSWrite` with datum=none for unused writes.
      - Creates `ExecutorFinished` message containing:
        - Success/failure status
        - Complete list of values read
        - Complete list of values written
-     - Sends cleanup messages and finished notification
+     - Sends cleanup messages and finished notification.
-     - Terminates executor instance
+     - Terminates executor instance.

 5. **Response Delivery**
    - All responses are sent back using:
-     - Executor's ID as sender
+     - Executor's ID as sender.
-     - Original requester as target
+     - Original requester as target.
-     - Mailbox 0 (default response mailbox)
+     - Mailbox 0 (default response mailbox).
    - Three possible response patterns:
-     - Error case: ExecutorFinished (success=false) + stale cleanup
+     - Error case: ExecutorFinished (success=false) + stale cleanup.
-     - Success case: ExecutorFinished (success=true) + stale cleanup
+     - Success case: ExecutorFinished (success=true) + stale cleanup.
-     - Continuation case: New read/write messages
+     - Continuation case: New read/write messages.

 ## Action arguments